Furniture care

 Wood does best in moderate temperatures of 20-22 degrees and 50%+ relative humidity, so it is recommended keeping your space within this range to prevent wood movement.
 Prevention is better than cure for keeping the furniture conditioned.

-Do not cover the furniture with table cloths or table runner for extended periods, the wood needs to breathe and they can disrupt the Equilibrium Moisture Content (EMC) of your wood.
+Do not cover the furniture with tablecloths or table runners for extended periods, the wood needs to breathe and they can disrupt the Equilibrium Moisture Content (EMC) of your wood.
 This can stress the wood fibres causing the wood to move.
 They can also cause discolouration.
-Table cloths and runners are fine for short periods when in use.
+Tablecloths and runners are fine for short periods when in use.

 Extreme weather, heating, air conditioning/extractors, direct sunlight and big fluctuations in room temperature and humidity can cause and exacerbate wood movement so be careful with what your furniture is exposed to.
 Colour changes are a natural phenomenon of wood, wood changes colour with prolonged exposure to ultraviolet (UV) light.